 A person with a disability is someone with mental or physical impairments that substantially limit a major life activity.

 - mobility impairment

 - HIV infection

 - intellectual or developmental disability

 - chronic fatigue

 - caring for yourself

-People who have a history of having an impairment, or people who are regarded by others as having an impairment are also protected from disability-based discrimination in employment.
+People who have a history of having an impairment, or people who are regarded by others as having an impairment, are also protected from discrimination.

 The law also protects people from discrimination based on their relationship with a person with a disability – even if they do not themselves have a disability.
 For example, if you are the parent of a child with a disability, an employer cannot refuse to hire you because they think you will need to take time off from work to take your child to doctor’s appointments.